 The participants in the mallee woody crop supply chain are many and varied.
 The key issues and recommendations provided in this report will assist all participants in realising a sustainable supply chain.
 An important next step will be implementation of appropriate recommendations to support implementation of a regional biomass supply chain.
-Opportunities for this include Narrogin (Western Australia), NSW as part of the Delta/Aurora research biomass project and Northern NSW as part of the NSW Sugar Milling cooperatives cogeneration initiative.
+Opportunities for this include Narrogin, NSW as part of the Delta/Aurora research biomass project, and Northern NSW as part of the NSW Sugar Milling cooperatives cogeneration initiative.

-Key Issues and recommendations for crop-biomass production and field layout are identified below.
+Key Issues and recommendations are identified below.